changwn/RobMixReg/README.md

 ## Recent Update

-A Python package of RobMixReg is developed by [Hanming Ye](https://hanmingye.wpcomstaging.com/) and will be released soon. (jimyesg@gmail.com)
+A Python package of RobMixReg is developed by Hanming Ye and will be released soon.

 # Install from CRAN